reboot-the-world/dual-snap/README.md

 # dual-snap
-dual snap is a WIP bios for the unspecifiable
+dual snap is a WIP bios for Nintendo Switch. currently I haven't added any files yet, check back soon!